lostgrid/lostgrid-site/_docs/gs-global-grid-settings.md

 - `clearing` accepts `left` or `both` (default).
   - See [#276](https://github.com/peterramsing/lost/issues/276) for details
 - `rounder` accepts any number, decimal or whole.
+- `--beta-direction` accepts "rtl" and offers initial support of Right-to-Left for `lost-column` and `lost-waffle`.
+This support is a "beta" feature and should be expected to change.
+Please submit any issues or suggestions as an [issue](https://github.com/peterramsing/lost/issues/new).
+Thanks!